Bloomberg-Beta/Manual/Manual.md

 We strongly prefer to be the first money into a company, and to invest as early in the startup's life as possible.
 If a startup incorporates itself to take money from us, that's great.

 This isn’t so much a rational investment calculation (arguably there is less competition to write bigger, later checks) -- but it’s a matter of our style.
-This just happens to be what we like.
+The earlier we invest, the less it's merely a "transaction" and the more it's a genuine relationship.
 We make exceptions when there is some other good reason (a founder or company we just couldn’t resist).

 “First money in” doesn’t necessarily mean lead investor -- sometimes we are the only ones at the table, sometimes one of many.
 Sometimes the founder sets the terms, sometimes another investor does, sometimes we do.
-We don’t think that matters.
+We are indifferent on this.

 We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, Bloomberg, has a decades-long view and is willing to build for the long-term.
 We do not have a fixed time horizon to expect our companies to return capital.
 In fact, we prefer companies who are building for permanence.
-In a world of small add-on ideas, we prefer the truly meaningful ones.

 ### Geography

 Greatness can start anywhere, but we can really only help if we’re nearby.
 We are heavily biased toward investing in companies we can see in person.
 That means San Francisco and New York since our team is in both of those cities.
 Our team has deep roots in both places so our ability to bring in local folks that can help is greater there.
 This isn’t to say that we won’t consider an investment elsewhere (for example if an area has a deep specialty, as some regions do with security startups), but we’re very careful to choose companies where we can be disproportionately helpful, and being local is a real part of that.

-We have invested outside of San Francisco and New York a couple of times (Seattle once… and we’d consider Boston and Washington, DC), though it is rare.
+We have invested outside of San Francisco and New York a couple of times (Seattle once… and we’d consider Boston and Washington, DC), though we need an exceptional reason.

 ### Sources

 We find investments in many ways, but our favorite is for founders we have already backed to refer other founders.

 Founders are our customers, and we believe in doing more than waiting to be introduced to them -- we want to get to know them early.
-So we have developed a model in partnership with Mattermark, to predict who are the people in Silicon Valley and New York statistically most likely to become founders, who haven't yet -- our "Future Founders" group.
+So we have developed a model in partnership with Mattermark, to predict who are the people in Silicon Valley and New York statistically most likely to become founders, who haven't yet -- our ["Future Founders"](http://fortune.com/2014/08/01/data-startup-founders-bloomberg-mattermark/) group.
 We reach out to these individuals ourselves to form relationships with them, and for them to form relationships with each other.

 After that, we are most likely to invest in companies that come to us through someone we trust.
 Several of those have come our way through referrals from the staff at Bloomberg -- this creates an instant “customer reference,” often from someone whose judgment we respect.